-From January 23, 2014 (inception) through November 30, 2014, we relied on funds loaned to us by Washington Capital Advisors LLC, a company controlled by C. Thomas McMillen, our President and Chief Executive Officer.
-Those loans were in the cumulative amount of \$57,736, including interest, and were used to fund our working capital requirements.
+From January 23, 2014 (inception) through May 31, 2015, we relied on funds loaned to us by Washington Capital Advisors LLC, a company controlled by C. Thomas McMillen, our President and Chief Executive Officer.
+Those loans were in the cumulative amount of \$63,870, including interest, and were used to fund our working capital requirements.
 On July 29, 2014, we repaid Washington Capital Advisors \$40,000, including interest and principal, from funds received from the sale of our common stock, which totaled \$50,350 (see below).
-At November 30, 2014, the outstanding loan amount due Washington Capital Advisors was \$17,500.
+At May 31, 2015, the outstanding loan amount due Washington Capital Advisors was \$23,870, including accrued interest of \$370.

 Washington Capital Advisors has agreed to loan us additional amounts of up to a total of \$50,000 (inclusive of the currently outstanding loan amount).
-See Note 5 " Related Party Transactions" for the terms of these loans.
+See Note 5 "Related Party Transactions" for the terms of these loans.
 Additionally, Mr. McMillen and Michael T. Brigante, our Chief Financial Officer and a director, purchased shares of common stock from us at a price of \$900 and these funds have also been used in our operations.

-We completed the minimum requirement of our public offering on July 28, 2014.
-We plan to use the remaining net proceeds of this offering, after the repayment of a portion of our working capital loans, to expand our company, primarily in our marketing efforts and for general working capital purposes.
+We completed our public offering on July 28, 2014.
+We used the proceeds of this offering, after the repayment of a portion of our working capital loans, to expand our company, primarily in our marketing efforts and for general working capital purposes.
 We will need to raise additional capital to carry out our business plan.
-We believe that our additional capital needs will be approximately \$50,000 over the next 12 months to fully carry out our business plan.
-We expect to raise these additional funds through the issuance of debt obligations; however, there can be no assurance that we will be able to raise additional capital or if we are able to raise additional capital that the terms will be acceptable to us.
+We believe that our additional capital needs will be approximately \$100,000 over the next 12 months to fully carry out our business plan.
+We expect to raise these additional funds through the issuance of debt obligations and private placements of our Common Stock; however, there can be no assurance that we will be able to raise additional capital or if we are able to raise additional capital that the terms will be acceptable to us.
 We do not currently have any agreements or understandings with any potential financing sources, other than Washington Capital Advisors, and we have not identified any other potential lenders to provide capital.